-Not all photos need to be crystal clear and clinically sharp.
-Shots that are technically imperfect often end up being the most engaging, since these bring with them a sense of energy and liveliness.
-But nothing brings a photo to life like motion.
+In years of photographing, I’ve learned that not all photos need to be crystal clear and sharp.
+In fact, shots that are technically imperfect often end up being the most engaging, since these bring with them a sense of energy and liveliness.

 Capturing motion in a still image can be difficult, especially for those who might be new to photography.
 Here are a few simple ways to easily imbue our photography with that elusive feeling of energy and movement.

 The world around us is constantly in motion.
 A great way to show that is to simply get out there and shoot it, without worrying so much about making shots that are perfectly exposed and perfectly sharp.
 Instead, embrace the limitations of your environment and your gear.
 Don’t worry that your light meter is saying that your shutter speed is somewhere way down in the tenths of seconds or that you’ve got a somewhat slow lens.
 Just keep your hand as steady as possible, shoot at these slow-as-molasses shutter speeds, and see what comes out.